 Most downtown buildings have a trash chute (not a recycling chute) on each floor, or provide nightly door-side trash pick up.
 THIS is the motivational inflection point – living in a high rise, it’s simply easier to throw everything down the chute.
 The obvious solution is to enable recycling at the users most convenient point – the point where many users (specifically, this author’s) motivation breaks down – the chute.

 At the Sabine we have a trash chute, and no clear recycling program.
 There is a garbage bin in the Hilton Garden Inn’s loading dock that can be accessed by winding through the basement, or outside via a 500lb door.
 There we can dispose of cardboard, only.
-The next best alternative: Amber would make the weekly effort of gathering our recycle-ables, and driving them over to Ecology Action on 9th Street @ I-35 Frontage Road.
+The next best alternative: we would make the weekly effort of gathering our recycle-ables, and driving them over to Ecology Action on 9th Street @ I-35 Frontage Road.

 At the Shore we have dedicated bins for various materials.
 It’s a cumbersome process, but an available option, which is nice.